Request Information

 In this problem-based curriculum, students will build on their math skills through exploration with interactives and virtual manipulatives.

 Students will explore different ways to represent the compositions and decompositions of numbers within 10, including working with 10-frames.
-Then they will count and represent collections of objects and images within 20.
-Next, students will explore solid shapes while reinforcing their knowledge of counting, number writing and comparison, and flat shapes.
+They will count and represent collections of objects and images within 20.
+Students will explore solid shapes while reinforcing their knowledge of counting, number writing and comparison, and flat shapes.

-In the final unit of this course, students will prepare for Grade 1 by revisiting major work and fluency goals of the grade, applying their learning from the year.
+In the final unit of this course, students will prepare for 1st grade by revisiting major work and fluency goals, applying what they have learned from the year.

 Kindergarten Science

-The Kindergarten science course builds students’ knowledge about core ideas in life, physical, and earth sciences, as well as engineering design.
+The kindergarten science course builds students’ knowledge of core ideas in life, physical and earth sciences, and engineering design.
 Students will explore pushes and pulls, the needs of plants and animals, changing environments, and weather patterns.

 Students will develop and use scientific practices that give them firsthand experience in scientific inquiry, engineering, and technology.
 Throughout the course, scientific learning is connected to concepts across various disciplines, such as mathematics and literacy.